-The first emblem of PAOK depicted a four-leaf clover and a horseshoe.
+The first emblem of PAOK (1926) depicted a four-leaf clover and a horseshoe.
 The leaves were green and above them were the initials of the word PAOK.
-The unforgettable Kostas Koemtzopoulos came up with this idea, inspired by his brand of cigarettes “Lithi”.
+The unforgettable Kostas Koemtzopoulos came up with this idea, inspired by his brand of cigarettes.

-The idea to create a strong club that would represent the refugees from Constantinople started forming around 1922, when most of them arrived in Thessaloniki.
+The idea to create a strong club that would represent the people of Constantinople began in 1922 when most of the people from Constantinople arrived in Thessaloniki.

 The creation of AEK Thessaloniki aroused strong feelings.
 The procedures were cancelled, as the transfer of sporting activities should have been confirmed by the General Assembly and not the Board of Directors.
 Two prevailing trends appeared.

 The initiative was dubbed “rebellion” via an official announcement of the “Union of Thessaloniki Constantinopolitans”.
 All those opposed to the division rallied around then president of the Sports Executive Committee Nikos Petropoulos.
 The “battle” between the two sides lasted quite a long time and the joint General Assembly took place on 7 March 1926 to settle a dispute that emerged in December 1925.
 Nikos Petropoulos took 92 votes, level with Aristidis Misios who was on his side, and became president.

 The players, who had played a leading part in the secession, didn’t accept the development and sent an official announcement to the newspapers, inveighing against the new administration.
 “We hereby declare that we belonged and will obey the rulings of the first legal Board of Directors.
 We do not accept you as administration, even if you are legalized”.
 The new administration of AEK Thessaloniki chose to expel the players who had signed the announcement and refer them to the Union of Football Clubs of Makedonia and Thrace.